Migrants scuffle with Hungary police; dead toddler's image shocks Europe

 Politicians across the continent acknowledged the impact on Thursday of images of a 3-year-old boy in a red T-shirt and tiny sneakers face down in the surf of a Turkish beach, which gave a haunting human face to the tragedy of thousands dead at sea.

 "He had a name: Aylan Kurdi.
-Urgent action required - A Europe-wide mobilization is urgent," French Prime Minister Manuel Valls said on Twitter.
+Urgent action required - A Europe-wide mobilisation is urgent," French Prime Minister Manuel Valls said on Twitter.

 The boy's 5-year-old brother Galip and 35-year-old mother Rehan were also among 12 people who died when two boats carrying 23 capsized while trying to reach a Greek island.